 3. Interview Great Candidates Quickly

 Just because your advert is live for 28 days, the good candidates who apply for your job at the beginning of a campaign may not be around at the end.
 Check your responses daily, pick up the phone to the really good ones and start the recruitment process now.
-Qualify where they are in their job hunt and arrange first interviews as fast as possible.
+Qualify where they are in their job hunt, arrange first interviews as fast as possible and get them out of the jobs market.
 For more tips on interviewing check out interviewing and selecting candidates.

 4. Don’t Lose the Good Ones

 Many recruitment campaigns fall at the end once all the hard work has been done.
-The main reason for this, in many cases, is poor communication.
+In many cases this is due to poor communication.
 Keeping candidates warm whilst you make your ultimate decision is no easy feat and does require a bit of effort on your part, especially if you have more applicants to interview over a 2-3 week timescale.

 It is important to establish with your candidates how often they would expect to be kept in touch with, and work out the frequency and type of communication candidate by candidate.
 It should only be for a couple of weeks as you finish your interviewing but a combination of phone calls, emails, cards, texts, letters etc will help to build that relationship with the applicant and also encourage them to contact you should they get an offer from another company in the meantime.